 The bill would not be construed to conflict with federal law, multi-state compact, rule, regulation, reciprocal, or other statutory provision, or to prohibit a licensing body from denying a credential based upon the possible endangerment of the public health and safety.
-The bill would require all proceedings to be conducted in accordance with the Kansas Administrative Procedure Act and be reviewable under the Kansas Judicial Review Act.
+The bill would require all proceedings to be conducted in accordance with the Kansas Administrative Procedure Act and would be reviewable under the Kansas Judicial Review Act.

-The bill would specify the provisions of the bill shall not be construed to be in conflict with any applicable Kansas scope of practice limitation and Kansas scopes of practice would apply to applicants receiving credentials under the provisions of the bill.
+The bill would specify that the provisions of the bill shall not be construed to be in conflict with any applicable Kansas scope of practice limitation and that Kansas scopes of practice would apply to applicants receiving credentials under the provisions of the bill.

 The bill would apply to all licensing bodies except those relevant to the practice of law or the regulation of attorneys.
-The bill specifically names the following bodies that would be subject to the provisions of the bill:
+The bill specifically names the following bodies that would be subject to additional provisions in the bill:

-- Abstracters' Board of Examiners;
+- The Abstracters' Board of Examiners,

-- Board of Accountancy;
+- The Board of Accountancy,

-- Board of Adult Care Home Administrators;
+- The Board of Adult Care Home Administrators,

-- Secretary for Aging and Disability Services (with respect to KSA 65-5901, et seq., and KSA 65-6503, et seq.);
+- The Secretary for Aging and Disability Services (with respect to KSA 65-5901, et seq. and KSA 65-6503, et seq.),

-- Kansas Board of Barbering;
+- The Kansas Board of Barbering,

-- Behavioral Sciences Regulatory Board;
+- The Behavioral Sciences Regulatory Board,

-- Kansas State Board of Cosmetology;
+- The Kansas State Board of Cosmetology,

-- Kansas Dental Board;
+- The Kansas Dental Board,

-- State Board of Education;
+- The State Board of Education.

-- Kansas Board of Examiners in Fitting and Dispensing of Hearing Instruments;
+- The Kansas Board of Examiners in Fitting and Dispensing of Hearing Instruments,

-- Board of Examiners in Optometry;
+- The Board of Examiners in Optometry,

-- State Board of Healing Arts, the Secretary of Health and Environment (with respect to KSA 82a-1201, et seq.);
+- The State Board of Healing Arts, the Secretary of Health and Environment (with respect to KSA 82a-1201, et seq.),

-- Commissioner of Insurance (with respect to KSA 40-241 and 40-4901, et seq.);
+- The Commissioner of Insurance (with respect to KSA 40-241 and 40-4901, et seg.),

-- State Board of Mortuary Arts;
+- The State Board of Mortuary Arts,

-- Board of Nursing;
+- The Board of Nursing,

-- State Board of Pharmacy;
+- The State Board of Pharmacy,

-- Kansas Real Estate Commission;
+- The Kansas Real Estate Commission,

-- Real Estate Appraisal Board;
+- The Real Estate Appraisal Board,

-- State Board of Technical Professions; and
+- The State Board of Technical Professions, and

-- State Board of Veterinary Examiners.
+- The State Board of Veterinary Examiners.

-The State Board of Healing Arts would be permitted to deny a credential or temporary license to an applicant if it is determined the individual's qualifications are not substantially equivalent to those established by the Board.
-This exemption would also apply to the State Board of Technical Professions, provided that an applicant is seeking a credential to practice engineering.
+The State Board of Healing Arts would be permitted to deny a credential or temporary license to an applicant if it is determined that the individual's qualifications are not substantially equivalent to those established by the Board.